swartout/swartout.github.io/index.md

 Hi!
-I'm Carter, a sophomore at the University of Washington.
-I'm studying Computer Science with a focus on ML/Deep Learning.
-I'm part of the UW's State Academic RedShirt Program (STARS), giving me strong math fundamentals and experience working within my cohort!
+I'm Carter, a sophomore at the University of Washington studying CS!

-I've been self-learning ML/Deep Learning for the past two years, working through personal projects and online courses including Stanford's CS231n, CS50x AI, and fast.ai.
-Some of the personal projects include: a simulation of Reddit communities using GPT-2, a Discord bot which summarizes past messages, and a game where users must spot a real vs AI generated tweet!
-(I'll be sure to link to these projects as I upload them.)

-This blog is meant to record my learnings and ideas as well as (hopefully) explaining concepts that I found difficult when starting with ML!
+This blog is meant to record my various learnings, scattered ideas, and (hopefully) explaining concepts that I found difficult when starting with ML!
 Feel free to get in touch with me using my contact info in the footer!